harrybarnard/harrybarnard.com/content/posts/new-site.md

 ## Projects

-I'm currently going through my back catalogue of tech projects and will and add them to my [portfolio](/projects) here and [GitHub](https://github.com/harrybarnard) as appropriate over the coming weeks.
+I'm currently going through my back catalogue of tech projects and intend to add them to my [portfolio](/projects) here and [GitHub](https://github.com/harrybarnard) as appropriate over the coming weeks.

-I've got some legacy PHP projects in my [Bitbucket](https://bitbucket.org/harrybarnard/) that I'm looking to tidy up for public consumption (and possibly containerise if I'm feeling extravagant) and should publish on GitHub soon.